rebelsky/sams-assorted-musings-reflections/inbox-zero-04.md

 and delete".
 For some messages, it meant "read, delete, and unsubscribe".
 For some messages, it meant "read and file" [1].
 For the ones for the SIGCSE mailing list [2], it meant "read, verify that it meets our criteria, approve, and delete".
-For a few newsletter, it meant "set aside to read later" [3].
+For a few newsletters, it meant "set aside to read later" [3].

 But some messages required complicated thought and followup.
 There's one